Temasys/getaroom/README.md

 - `grunt stage` will create a _staging_ folder and create a compiled and minified version of the application
 - `grunt publish` will move the contents of the _staging_ folder to a _publish_ folder.

+Replace the API keys and hostnames in the `configs.jsx` file with your own.
+You can [sign up for your own API key here](https://developer.temasys.com.sg).

 License
 ----